 Technology is playing an expanding role in higher education around the globe.
 For a growing number of ACU members on the African continent who have established e-Learning hubs over the years, this fact rings particularly true.
 Innovative pedagogical approaches, such as the use of online learning tools alongside traditional teaching methods, are becoming increasingly important as rapidly growing student populations leave many universities grappling with staff shortages.

-This is the complex challenge which the Partnership for Enhanced and Blended Learning Programme (PEBL), launched by UK SPHEIR in a consortium of 24 participating universities across Kenya, Tanzania, Rwanda and Uganda, seeks to address.
+This is the complex challenge which the Partnership for Enhanced and Blended Learning Programme (PEBL), launched by the UK FCDO's SPHEIR Programme in a consortium of 24 participating universities across Kenya, Tanzania, Rwanda and Uganda, seeks to address.
 The ACU spearheads the Partnership network, enriching East Africa’s growing ecosystem of blended learning users through ongoing institutional capacity-building and resource-sharing efforts.

 In early 2019, PEBL’s first batch of online modules were uploaded to Open Educational Resources (OER) Africa for university lecturers to import into their own virtual learning environments.
 These quality-assured courses, ranging from critical thinking tools to research methodologies, were designed to run in parallel with traditional classroom lectures and equip students with important knowledge and skills applicable to both their studies and future careers.
 Within a year following the launch, PEBL modules have already benefitted over 17,000 students.

 We received highly encouraging feedback.
 Students are responding positively to what is, for many, an initial experience with online study tools.
 They are using online discussion boards and chat rooms to engage more frequently and meaningfully with peers and lecturers.
 They cite multimedia material as highly engaging, and many students have gained important technical skills in the process of navigating online modules.
 For those who are juggling work and family responsibilities alongside their studies, online modules offer the flexibility they need to obtain credits under difficult schedules.
 Some students also appreciated the expanded access to online courses from other universities that are in alignment with their career goals.
 Already, the successes of PEBL’s first year point towards the strong potential of blended learning to expand the impact of, and access to, higher education on the continent.